iskernel/blog-extras/README.md

 blog-extras
 ===========

-Scripts, stylesheet and images for my personal blog.
+Scripts, stylesheets and images for my personal blog.